ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 > **Note:** If the callback is missing here or appears late, check the callback configuration and verify that your shop
 > is reachable externally via HTTPS.

-# Caching

-The Resurs Merchant API plugin for PrestaShop includes an integrated caching mechanism to optimize performance and reduce redundant API calls.
-This section explains how the caching system works and how to manage it.

-## Overview

-Caching is used to store frequently accessed data from the Resurs API, such as payment methods, store information, and configuration details.
-By caching this data, the plugin minimizes the number of external API requests, which improves performance and reduces latency for your store's checkout and administration panels.

-The caching system is **automatic** and requires minimal configuration, though understanding how it works can help optimize your store's performance.

-## Cache Configuration

-The plugin includes cache functionality accessible through the module's configuration panel:

-1. Go to the **Advanced Settings** section of the plugin configuration.
-2. You will find cache-related settings where you can:
-   - Enable or disable caching globally

-The cache configuration is straightforward—simply toggle caching on or off based on your performance needs.

-## Cache Storage

-The plugin uses **filesystem-based caching** as the primary and only guaranteed caching mechanism.
-This ensures reliable cache persistence across all server environments.

-Cache is stored in PrestaShop's `cache/` directory with hierarchical organization.
-If filesystem caching is unavailable or fails, the system automatically falls back to "None", meaning no caching will occur.

-## Cache Invalidation

-Cache is invalidated (cleared) automatically or manually in the following scenarios:

-**Automatic invalidation occurs when:**

-1. **Environment is switched** – Changing between Test and Production environments automatically clears the cache to ensure data consistency between environments.
-2. **Credentials are changed** – Updating Client ID or Client Secret credentials automatically clears the cache, as the cached data is specific to the current credentials.
-3. **Store ID is changed** – Updating the Store ID automatically clears the cache to ensure the correct store data is fetched.

-**Manual invalidation can be triggered by:**

-1. **Turning off caching** – Disabling the cache toggle in the **Advanced Settings** section will clear all cached data.
-2. **Using the Clear Cache button** – The **Clear Cache** button in the **Advanced Settings** section immediately flushes all cached data without affecting any other PrestaShop functionality.

-If you experience stale data in the checkout or configuration areas, use either method to clear the cache and resolve the issue.

 # Troubleshooting and error handling